lolepls/java-game-of-life/README.md

 Many different types of patterns occur in the Game of Life, which are classified according to their behaviour.
 Common pattern types include: still lifes, which do not change from one generation to the next; oscillators, which return to their initial state after a finite number of generations; and spaceships, which translate themselves across the grid.

 *Inspired by Wikipedia.
-Go to https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life for more information*
+Go to https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life for more information.*

 # Implementation